Not sure where to begin? Just type a word in the search box to get started.

 Again, while that may not sound pretty, these are some of the huge health benefits attributed to this amazing fruit!

 These are just a few of the fruits of Ecuador.
 There are many more.
 To name just a few there is the Taxo, Tree Tomato, Pacay, Heliconia and Guama.
+It's one thing to see and know, and quite another to "taste!"

 In the American culture fruits such as these have been consumed for their fruity value, and not so much for their health benefits.
 Some of the healthy properties were completely unknown except where indigenous people had used them for medicinal purposes hundreds of years ago.